GULSHANKUMAR6079/Credit-card-Fraud-Detection/README.md

 - 284,807 transactions | 492 fraud cases (0.17%)
 - Features: V1–V28 (PCA-anonymized) + Time + Amount + Class
 - 🔗 [Download here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)

-> **Note:** The CSV is not included in this repo (150 MB).
-The app automatically uses synthetic preview data if the CSV is not present.

 ---